DR-Analytics-Recruitment/interview-resources/001-power-bi/datasets/README.md

 ### 👨‍💼 For Employers

-Utilize these datasets to create realistic testing scenarios during your interview process.
-Assess your candidates' skills in data wrangling, analysis, or visualization with confidence.
+Utilise these datasets to create realistic testing scenarios during your interview process.
+Assess your candidates' skills in data wrangling, analysis, or visualisation with confidence.

 ### 👩‍💻 For Candidates